Efficient Admin (aka Michelle) loves hiking in the mountains and good food. She works as a Project Assistant for an engineering firm.

 You also have the option to file your Federal return on line without a fee.
 I am not sure about the state forms.
 When I finish my taxes I print hardcopies and mail them.
 Yes I know that is old school but I am happy with that and it works for me.

 Once upon a time you had to refer to a street map to find out where you wanted to go.
 Then came www.mapquest.com.
 I always thought mapquest directions were sometimes confusing so I would write down the directions myself based on the colored map they provided.
+Google maps works much better.
+If you have a Smartphone, Google Maps app comes with it and I have found much more accurate and less confusing.

 TODAY: No More of That!
 A GPS system can be bought with a lifetime map updater.
 You can program your starting point and ending point and save that trip for future use.
 Some GPS models will tell you where gas stations and restaurants are.
 If you make a wrong turn the GPS will re-calculate where you are and get you where you need to go.
+A Smartphone with the Google Maps app can do this as well.

 Upon purchasing a GPS system, you then plug it into the USB drive on your computer and download all the maps before you use it.
 The GPS unit is also recharging while it is hooked into the USB port.
 Most GPS batteries have only a 2-hour wireless lifespan, so if you preferred for short trips you wouldn’t need to plug the unit into the electrical socket in your automobile.